-For Proposal 4 (2017 Stock Incentive Plan) - If a quorum is obtained, and a majority of the shares represented, in person or by proxy, at the 2017 Annual Shareholders' Meeting and entitled to vote, are in favor of Proposal 4 (2017 Stock Incentive Plan), our 2017 Stock Incentive Plan will be approved.
-Votes marked "FOR" Proposal 4 (2017 Stock Incentive Plan) will be counted in favor of the 2017 Stock Incentive Plan.
-An abstention from voting on Proposal 4 will not be voted on that proposal, although it will be counted for purposes of determining the number of shares represented and entitled to vote.
-Accordingly, an "ABSTENTION" will have the same effect as a vote "AGAINST" Proposal 4.
-"Broker non-votes" are not considered shares entitled to vote for purposes of Proposal 4 and thus will have no effect on the outcome of the approval of the 2017 Stock Incentive Plan.
+For Proposal 5 (Amendment to 2017 Incentive Plan) - If a quorum is obtained, and a majority of shares represented, in person or by proxy, at the 2019 Annual Shareholders' Meeting and entitled to vote, are in favor of Proposal 5, amend the 2017 Stock Incentive Plan, the amendment will be approved.
+Votes marked "FOR" Proposal 5 (Amendment to 2017 Stock Incentive Plan) will be counted in favor of the Amendment of the 2017 Stock Incentive Plan.
+An abstention from voting on Proposal 5 will not be voted on that proposal, although it will be counted for purposes of determining the number of shares represented and entitled to vote.
+Accordingly, an "ABSTENTION" will have the same effect as a vote "AGAINST"

+Proposal 5.
+"Broker non-votes" are not considered shares entitled to vote for purposes of Proposal 5 and thus will have no effect on the outcome of the approval of the amendment to the 2017 Stock Incentive Plan.